MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-arc-resource-bridge-windows-server.md

 ## Step 3: Install Azure Arc Resource Bridge

 Once you have generated the required YAML files in step 2, you can now proceed with deploying Azure Arc Resource Bridge.
-Make sure you login to any one of the nodes in your Azure Stack HCI or Windows Server cluster to run the following commands.
+Make sure you log in to any one of the nodes in your Azure Stack HCI or Windows Server cluster to run the following commands.
 We do not support using remote desktop.

 | Parameter  |  Parameter details |
 | -----------| ------------ |